hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 The SOLID principles are a set of design principles that help in creating maintainable, scalable, and flexible software systems.

-- Single Responsibility Principle (SRP)
+- **Single Responsibility Principle (SRP):**
 This principle states that a class should have only one responsibility.
-Let's say we have a User class that handles both user authentication and user data management.
+Let's say we have a **User** class that handles both user authentication and user data management.
-  Instead, we can separate these responsibilities into two classes: Authenticator and UserManager.
+  Instead, we can separate these responsibilities into two classes: **Authenticator** and **UserManager**.
 Here's a Python
   example:

 ```